 iBuumerang does give us some insight into savings, but of course, saving thousands is not likely.

-What we can count on is at least the fact that they have a guarantee on finding you the lowest pricing.
+What we can count on is at least the fact that they have a guarantee of finding you the lowest pricing.

 It’s not the best deal, but at least they have this in place.

 3. Cool Sales Material

-iBuumerang’s pre-made websites and little quiz is actually really cool.
+iBuumerang’s pre-made websites and little quiz are actually really cool.

 The effects and interactiveness is one that I have never seen with any other site.